Cancer of Unknown Primary

-A complete blood count is a test that checks the levels of red blood cells, white blood cells and platelets.
-Blood may also be tested to see how well the kidneys or liver are working.
+A full blood count is a test that checks the levels of red blood cells, white blood cells and platelets.
+Blood tests can also show how well the kidneys and liver are working.
 Urine may be tested to look for any abnormal cells or bleeding that may be coming from the bladder or kidneys.

 - fine needle aspiration – removes cells using a thin needle

 - core biopsy – removes tissue using a hollow needle

 - incision biopsy – cuts out part of a tumour